ALEX BROD.

 This logic is fear with a spreadsheet attached.

 Identity drives this resistance.
 You spent years architecting something technically complex.
 Narrowing the scope feels like a betrayal of that craft.
 It suggests any junior developer could have coded the simplified version over a weekend.
+The complexity is proof you are serious.
+Letting go of it feels like letting go of who you've become.

 Your engineering peers will look at the stripped-down product and ask, "That's it?"